alextana/project-f/README.md

 ## Local-First Architecture

-SnappyNote leverages a local-first architecture for unparalleled speed and reliability.
+this note app leverages a local-first architecture for unparalleled speed and reliability.

 - Offline Availability: The application is fully functional offline.
 - Optimistic Updates: Changes are applied instantly locally and then synced in the background.